INDUSTRYU.S. State & Local Government

 What's it like to Go Google?
-Guest blogger Mike Matthes, City Manager of Columbia Missouri shares his views on how the city made a massive migration to G Suite a success.
+Guest blogger Mike Matthes, City Manager of Columbia Missouri shares his views on how the city made a massive migration to Google Workspace a success.

 I grew up in Chillicothe, Missouri.
 Until last year, I worked for the City of Des Moines in Iowa for 15 years.
 When I got the opportunity to move back to my home state and became the City Manager of Columbia, I jumped at the chance.
 Columbia is a boomtown, offering an outstanding quality of life that emphasizes the value of public services for the citizens.
 I find great joy in serving the public, partnering with our city employees, and supporting them as they work with the community.